Butler vs. Georgetown Predictions, College Basketball BetMGM Promo Codes, & Picks - December 19

 Butler vs. Georgetown Predictions, BetMGM Promo Codes, & Picks: Spread, Total - December 19

-Tuesday's contest between the Butler Bulldogs (9-2, 0-0 Big East) and the Georgetown Hoyas (7-4, 0-0 Big East) at Hinkle Fieldhouse should be a one-sided matchup, as our computer prediction projects a final score of 81-70 and heavily favors Butler to come out on top.
-Tipoff is at 6:30 PM ET on December 19.
+Tuesday's contest at Hinkle Fieldhouse has the Butler Bulldogs (9-2, 0-0 Big East) taking on the Georgetown Hoyas (7-4, 0-0 Big East) at 6:30 PM ET.
+Our computer prediction is a one-sided 81-70 victory, as our model heavily favors Butler.

 Watch live college basketball games from all over the country, plus ESPN originals and more NCAA hoops content on ESPN+!